Boustrophedon: Other examples and modern use

 The Avoiuli script used on Pentecost Island in Vanuatu is written boustrophedonically by design.

 The Indus script, though still undeciphered, can be written boustrophedonically.

 Another example is the boustrophedon transform, known in mathematics.

 Sources also indicate that Linear A may have been written left-to-right, right-to-left, and in boustrophedon fashion.

 Permanent human teeth are numbered in a boustrophedonic sequence in the American Universal Numbering System.

 Marilyn Aronberg Lavin adopted the term to describe a type of narrative direction a mural painting cycle may take: "The boustrophedon is found on the surface of single walls [linear] as well on one or more opposing walls [aerial] of a given sanctuary.
 The narrative reads on several tiers, first from left to right, then reversing from right to left, or vice versa."

 In digital file compression for spatial data, the GRIB2 compression algorithm packs values "boustrophedonically to make 'consecutive' values more redundant."

+Moon type, an early form of notation for the visually impaired, was sometimes written in boustrophedon so that the reader would not need to lift their finger from the reading surface after reaching the end of a line.
+While the reading direction changed, the orientation of the glyphs remained constant in relation to the page.

+In 1884 the British printer and publisher Andrew White Tuer published Are We to Read Backwards?, written by James Millington, for the Leadenhall Press, in which the principle was tested on one page of English text.
+In 2025 the graphic and type designer Carl J. Kurtz expanded on the thoughts in Are We to Read Backwards?, developing a Latin typeface to accommodate boustrophedon and setting a book, written in English, in boustrophedon to test its feasibility for modern texts.

 In constructed languages

 The constructed language Ithkuil uses a boustrophedon script.

 The Atlantean language created by Marc Okrand for Disney's 2001 film Atlantis: The Lost Empire is written in boustrophedon to recreate the feeling of flowing water.

 The code language used in The Montmaray Journals, Kernetin, is written boustrophedonically.
 It is a combination of Cornish and Latin and is used for secret communication.

 J. R. R. Tolkien wrote that many elves were ambidextrous and would write left-to-right or right-to-left as needed.

-In the Green Star novels by Lin Carter, the script of the Laonese people is written in boustrophedon style.
+In Lin Carter's Green Star novels, the script of the Laonese people is written in boustrophedon style.